mauruscz/GraphDB-for-Soccer/README.md

 * In [results]() is stored the `.csv` files obtained when executing the queries and algorithms mentioned in the report.

-* [Integration.R]() contains the code tat integrates both data sources into one, generates the resulting `.csv`, and stores it to the data folder.
+* [Integration.R]() contains the code that integrates both data sources into one, generates the resulting `.csv`, and stores it to the data folder.

 * [GraphCreationQueries.ipynb]() is a jupyter notebook that will create all the nodes and edges in the Neo4j graph.

 * [Queries]() is the document that contains the queries and algorithms explained in the report

-* [ProjectStatement]() is the statement of the project created by the OD professors.
+* [ProjectStatement]() is the statement of the project created by the OD teachers.

-* [Report]() is the final report delivered by the students in learnSQL.
+* [Report]() is the final report delivered by the students in LearnSQL.

 ### Execution process: